By Decks by DAK Construction · April 12, 2023

 Whichever material you choose, make sure your decision is based on the availability, longevity, and maintenance requirements of your home or workplace.

-The long-term cost is a factor to consider due to the substantial price difference between the two materials.
+- Long-term cost: The long-term cost is a factor to consider due to the substantial price difference between the two materials.
 Composite is 15 to 20 percent costlier than wood.
-However, wood requires more maintenance, so it eventually evens out or makes composite less expensive.
+However, wood requires more maintenance, so it eventually evens out — or makes composite less expensive over time.

-Maintenance could play an important factor in making the decision; composite requires less time and work for upkeep due to its non-porous traits, compared to wood which needs regular staining or sealing.
+- Maintenance: Maintenance could play an important factor in making the decision; composite requires less time and work for upkeep due to its non-porous traits, compared to wood, which needs regular staining or sealing.

-You should consider how the weather in your region will affect the longevity of either material.
-In moist areas, wood can warp, while composite can get hot if you chose a darker color.
+- Environment: You should consider how the weather in your region will affect the longevity of either material.
+In moist areas, wood can warp, while composite can get hot if you choose a darker color.

 - Preference: Lastly, personal preference is a huge part of the decision-making process; both materials have their benefits and disadvantages.